 Bearing in mind the research hypotheses of this paper and data available through the GESIS data archive department, the authors have chosen a national research based on the business-to-business methodology.
 Consequently, authors have chosen Flash Eurobarometer 426 (FL426) titled SMEs, Resource Efficiency and Green Markets that has been conducted in the 28 Member States of the European Union and in Albania, Iceland, FYROM, Moldova, Montenegro, Norway, Serbia, Turkey and USA, with 13,167 respondents.
 The study provides an overview of current levels of resource efficiency actions and the state of the green market among SMEs.
-The research was carried out between the 1st and 18th of September 2015 through telephone interviews (landline and mobile phone), which were conducted in the appropriate national language of the respondent.
-When the researcher contacted the company, a special request for a conversation with the person who makes business decisions was made.

-The survey based on $FL426^{10}$ included businesses that employ one or more people and that are active in one of the following sectors (according to NACE codes): B, C, D, E, F, G, H, I, J, K, L, and $M^{11}$ .
-The sample for each country was selected from an international business database where sample quotas were applied on both company size and sectors.
+The research was carried out between the in one of the following sectors (according to NACE codes): B, C, D, E, F, G, H, I, J, K, L, and M. The sample for each country was selected from an international business database where sample quotas were applied on both company size and sectors.
 For the purpose of this study, only Croatian companies were analysed (n=502).
 Table 1 gives an overview of the main characteristics of the analysed companies.